-Here is the free Emotional Vocabulary List I mention in the video:
+Here is the free Emotional Vocabulary List PDF I mention in the video:

-Notice that in each emotion area, the Emotional Vocabulary List offers vocabulary words for “lite” versions of each emotion.
+Notice that in each emotion area, the Emotional Vocabulary List offers vocabulary words for “soft” versions of each emotion.
 You can use these words to gently question people about their emotional states.

 For instance, if people are clearly angry but don’t have a good connection to the gifts of anger, you can ask if they feel peeved, annoyed, or displeased — and they may be able to connect more honestly to their anger, which tells them that their voice, standpoint, or sense of self has been devalued.